hhy-ee/VPD/README.md

 The evaluation results can be found in `model/<method>/outputs/eval_dump` with epoch IDs (epoch_num, ..., 30).

 ## Result
-We offer the pre-trained weights on ResNet-50 FPN:
+We offer the pre-trained weights on ResNet-50 FPN (Some unavailabel weights are coming soon):

 | Method | MR | AP | Weight |
 |:---:|:---:|:---:| :---:|